Toothpaste: Now Instragram-able, But Will It Save Your Teeth?

 Fluoride is crucial in combating tooth decay as it helps to re-mineralised or seal our teeth.
 Think of it as a protective barrier.
 Without it, acids produced by bacteria feeding off sugar can more easily break down our tooth enamel.

-Colgate has made the environmentally conscious move (currently promoted on Instagram) with an industry first vegan-approved fluoride toothpaste in a recyclable tube.
-So if you’re keen to do the right thing for the planet – and your teeth – you may like to give it a try.
+Colgate Smile For Good fluoride toothpaste is an environmentally conscious option, vegan-approved, and in a recyclable tube.
+If you’re keen to do the right thing for the planet – and your teeth – it’s worth trying.

 What to look for in a toothpaste